Page Illustration

 You can purchase a depreciation waiver on your car insurance policy if you meet the following criteria:

-• You are the first owner of the vehicle (or lessee)
+• You are the first owner (or lessee) of the vehicle

 • You have the Depreciation Waiver on your current policy and are switching to BIG

-When you add the depreciation waiver to your car insurance policy, your BIG broker will ask for your vehicle bill of sale.
+When you add a depreciation waiver to your car insurance policy, your BIG broker will ask for your vehicle bill of sale.
 If you are switching to BIG from another insurance provider, you may also be asked to show proof of the depreciation waiver on your previous policy.

-Other Things to Know About the Depreciation Waiver
+Other Things to Know About The Depreciation Waiver

-First, if you are dealing with a claim and have the depreciation waiver coverage, you will still need to pay your insurance deductible.
+• If you are dealing with a claim and have the depreciation waiver coverage, you will still need to pay your insurance deductible.

-For a claim to be eligible for the depreciation waiver coverage, it must occur before your policy expires.
+• For a claim to be eligible for the depreciation waiver coverage, it must occur before your policy expires.